ZTony716/RecSystem/README.md

 ### Authentication Flow

---User enters email and password in the login page
+-User enters email and password in the login page

---Frontend sends a request to the backend login API
+-Frontend sends a request to the backend login API

---Backend validates credentials
+-Backend validates credentials

---Backend returns user data (and token if enabled)
+-Backend returns user data (and token if enabled)

---Frontend stores auth info locally
+-Frontend stores auth info locally

---AuthContext updates the global auth state
+-AuthContext updates the global auth state

---Navbar immediately reflects the login state
+-Navbar immediately reflects the login state